Six Consultants: Dr Paul Mead, Dr Fiona Dallas, Dr Amer Hayat, Dr Andrew Bow, James Shawcross and Dr Jen Adam.

 Tues/Thurs/Sat - 2 Shifts - 7.00am to 19.00pm.

-Four full time consultant nephrologists and one acute physician with an interest in nephrology, two registrar's and a dedicated team of nurses support the unit.
+Five full time consultant nephrologists and one acute physician with an interest in nephrology, two registrar's and a dedicated team of nurses support the unit.

 Home Haemodialysis has recently been introduced in North Cumbria.
-Sue will manage the patient's training and monitoring.
+Dianne will manage the patient's training and monitoring.
 We hope to develop this service and to increase the number of patients receiving this form of therapy.

 Peritoneal Dialysis - PD Dialysis